We’ve only included the most frequently used words here, so e-mail us if there’s a word or phrase you want us to add to this list.

 - Vinyasa:Open or Close

 Like a lot of Sanskrit words, vinyasa means a lot of slightly different things.
 It’s commonly used to describe a form of yoga that’s free-flowing and dynamic and in which one posture leads directly into the next one.
 There’s also a lot of focus on connecting breathing with movement.
-Sweat Flow and Slow Flow are vinyasa classes.
+All of our flow classes are vinyasa classes.

 - Yin Yoga:Open or Close